-- FRS 101 Basic Farsi I-3 hrs.
+- FRS 101 Basic Farsi I 3 credit hours.
 Teaches basic vocabulary and grammar of Farsi.
 Emphasis will be placed on learning the alphabet and dialogue.
 The course will focus on reading and speaking, with some attention to writing.
-Prerequisites: None. - FRS 102 Basic Farsi II 3 hrs.
+Prerequisites: None. - FRS 102 Basic Farsi II 3 credit hours.
 A continuation of Basic vocabulary and grammar of Farsi.
 Some emphasis will be placed on cultural and regional issues.
-Prerequisites: FRS 101. - FRS 201 Intermediate Farsi I 3 hrs.
+Prerequisites: FRS 101. - FRS 201 Intermediate Farsi I 3 credit hours.
 The student builds upon his or her knowledge of Farsi by acquiring additional competence in grammar and vocabulary moving beyond the 1,500 most used words.
 Reading, writing, and listening are emphasized.
-Prerequisites: FRS 102. - FRS 202 Intermediate Farsi II 3 hrs.
+Prerequisites: FRS 102. - FRS 202 Intermediate Farsi II 3 credit hours.
 The student completes his or her knowledge of grammar and learns additional vocabulary including idiomatic expressions.
 Attention will be paid to readings about culture and literature of the Farsi speaking region.
 Prerequisites: FRS 201.